rabbitmq/rabbitmq-oauth2-tutorial/README.md

 #### OAuth 2.0 authentication step by step

-The first time an end user arrives to the management ui, and click on the button `Click here to login`, they redirected to the OAuth 2.0 provider to authenticate.
-Once they successfully authenticate, the user is redirected back to RabbitMQ with a valid JWT token.
+The first time an end user arrives to the management ui, and click on the button `Click here to login`, it is redirected to the OAuth 2.0 provider to authenticate.
+Once it successfully authenticates, the user is redirected back to RabbitMQ with a valid JWT token.
 RabbitMQ validates it and identifies the user and extracts its permissions from the JWT token.

 ```
     [ UAA ] <----2. auth----    [ RabbitMQ ]